-DSLs face many challenges in the day-to-day happenings of their schools.
-Challenges related to strain on local services, online trends, increased workloads and meeting inspection requirements, means that while being a safeguarding lead can be very rewarding, there are still many hurdles and fresh obstacles each day.
-Not only will this conference provide novel and pragmatic approaches to key issues related to mental health, online safety and peer-on-peer abuse; but will also provide sources of information for emerging safeguarding trends such as county lines and gender identity.
+This conference will provide novel and pragmatic approaches to key issues related to mental health, online safety and peer-on-peer abuse; but will also provide sources of information for emerging safeguarding trends such as county lines and gender identity.
 Overall, the conference will be practical and solutions-driven in providing strategies on challenging issues related to safeguarding in education.

 What can I expect?

 In-depth keynotes with leading experts and a choice of workshops including:

 - Mental health: breaking down the taboo, and effective training for staff

 - DSL Wellbeing: how DSLs can effectively manage work pressures and ensure their own wellbeing